Sell vs. Sale: Difference Between Sell and Sale

 • We sell quality tools at the right price.

-• We shall have to fix the house up before we can sell it.
+• We’ll have to fix the house before we can sell it.

 • He had to sell his car to repay the bank loan.